Catherine of Alexandria: Torture and martyrdom

 The emperor gave orders to subject Catherine to terrible tortures and then throw her in prison.
 Her legend tells that during the confinement she was fed daily by a dove from heaven, and Christ also visited her, encouraging her to fight bravely, and promised her the crown of everlasting glory.
 Angels tended her wounds with salve.

 During her imprisonment more than 200 people came to see her, including Maxentius' wife, Valeria Maximilla; all converted to Christianity and were subsequently martyred.
-Upon the failure of Maxentius to make Catherine yield by way of torture, he tried to win her over by proposing marriage.
-Catherine refused, declaring that her spouse was Jesus Christ, to whom she had consecrated her virginity.
+Maxentius offered Catherine a place in his imperial household, but Catherine refused, declaring that she had dedicated her life to Jesus Christ.

 The furious emperor condemned Catherine to death on a spiked breaking wheel, but at her touch it shattered.
 Maxentius ordered her to be beheaded.
 Catherine ordered the execution to commence.
 As per her legend, a milk-like substance rather than blood flowed from her neck.

 Veneration

 In the 6th century, the Eastern Emperor Justinian had established what is now Saint Catherine's Monastery in Egypt, which had been originally built encircling the purported burning bush seen by Moses.
 Countless people make the pilgrimage to the monastery to receive miracle healing from Catherine.